kellyshreeve/predicting-used-car-price/README.md

 # Conclusions and Business Application

-**Conclusions:** Of the regression models tested, LightGBM GBDT achieved the best model fit (RMSE test = 1663.83).
-It was also able to tune more hyperparameters than CatBoost in a similar amount of time.
+**Conclusions:** LightGBM GBDT achieved the best model fit (RMSE test = 1663.83).
+Predictions from this model will offer customers the predicted value of their car within $1,663.83 on average.
 The most important features were predicting price were power, registration year, postal code, and mileage.

-**Business Application:** Rusty Bargain can be confident that predictions from this model will offer customers the predicted value of their car within $1,663.83 on average.
-Customers will only have to wait about 1 second for the model to predict the value of their car.
-This model is speedy and accurate for Rusty Bargain to impliment on their app.
+**Business Application:** Rusty Bargain will be able to implement this model in their app and be confident that customers will receive accurate predictions in about 1 second.

-**Future Research:** As a class project, this analysis was limited to time constraints.
-With additional time, more hyperparameters and trees/iterations could be performed to improve model accuracy.
+**Future Research:** With additional time, more hyperparameters and trees/iterations could be performed to improve model accuracy.
 Additionally, further data cleaning may improve the accuracy of the results.